openstack/openstack-ansible/doc/source/user/multiarch/multiarch.rst

 4) Run the OpenStack-Ansible playbooks to deploy the required services.

-5) Add HW_ARCH_XXXX Trait to Every Compute Host in OpenStack.
+5) Confirm the HW_ARCH_XXXX trait on every compute host in OpenStack.

-   Although most CPU hardware traits such as instruction set extensions are detected and handled automatically in OpenStack, CPU architecture is not.
-   It is necessary to manually add an architecture trait to the resource provider corresponding to every compute host.
-The required traits are:
+   The Nova libvirt driver reports a CPU architecture trait on the resource provider of each compute host automatically, derived from the host CPU architecture.
+The traits are:

    HW_ARCH_X86_64 for x86_64 Intel and AMD CPUs